cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set global.k8sServiceHost=API_SERVER_IP \\
         --set global.k8sServicePort=API_SERVER_PORT

+.. _XDP acceleration:

 NodePort XDP Acceleration
 *************************

-Cilium has built-in support for accelerating NodePort, ExternalIPs and LoadBalancer services for the case where the arriving request needs to be pushed back out of the node when the backend is located on a remote node.
+Cilium has built-in support for accelerating NodePort, LoadBalancer services and services with externalIPs for the case where the arriving request needs to be pushed back out of the node when the backend is located on a remote node.
 This ability to act as a hairpin load balancer can be handled by Cilium at the XDP (eXpress Data Path) layer where BPF is operating directly in the networking driver instead of a higher layer.

 The mode setting ``global.nodePort.acceleration`` allows to enable this acceleration through the option ``native``.
 The option ``disabled`` is the default and disables the acceleration.
 The majority of drivers supporting 10G or higher rates also support ``native`` XDP on a recent kernel.
 For cloud based deployments most of these drivers have SR-IOV variants that support native XDP as well.
+The acceleration can be enabled only on a single device which is used for direct routing.

 The ``global.nodePort.acceleration`` setting is supported for DSR, SNAT and hybrid modes and can be enabled as follows for ``nodePort.mode=hybrid`` in this example: